Nazar-Okruzhko/Model-Researcher-Ultimate/README.md

     0012C030  62 40 21 90 58 43 05 DD 1C 41 BC B3 78 40 D7 63   b@!.XC...A..x@.c <= Eight line contains actual float Vertex coordinates!
 But looks again random in ASCII strings!

-But what are those floats, shorts and ASCII?
+But what are those floats, half-floats, shorts and ASCII?
 The Bits are the smallest units of computer data they are either 0 or 1 and comma.
 The Bytes hgovewer is a combined 8 Bits that can actually start representing some data.
 Those are Bits ranging from 0 to 255, where 0 is also precieved as an important value (So 256 combinations), (I represented them in HEX, 0-F values, so a 256 combinations)
 Here is one Byte for example: 10110111 (32 16 8 4 2 1 = 256 bits as sum), combining Bytes together we can make multiple data types.